nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-2.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28450](https://jira.nuxeo.com/browse/NXP-28450)

-### Fix CAS authentication anonymous client
+### Fix CAS Authentication Anonymous Client

-CAS authentication redirects with a HTTP 302 when anonymous is enabled.
+CAS authentication redirects with an HTTP 302 when anonymous is enabled.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30083](https://jira.nuxeo.com/browse/NXP-30083)

-### Remove picture migration at startup
+### Remove Picture Migration at Startup

 Picture migration (required for the upgrades to 8.10 and 9.10) is not needed anymore.
 So, it has been removed from startup.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30269](https://jira.nuxeo.com/browse/NXP-30269)

-### Increase Bulk Status TTL on completion with error
+### Increase Bulk Status TTL on Completion With Error

 The bulk status is now kept for 24h in case of error.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30182](https://jira.nuxeo.com/browse/NXP-30182)

-### Operations `RenderDocument` and `RenderDocumentFeed` not working with REST
+### Operations `RenderDocument` and `RenderDocumentFeed` Not Working With REST

 The operations `RenderDocument` and `RenderDocumentFeed` are now usable with REST.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28512](https://jira.nuxeo.com/browse/NXP-28512)

-### Prevent creation of empty thumbnail on audio file
+### Prevent Creation of Empty Thumbnail on Audio File

-We had previously some error cases where the thumbnail generated on audio files where empty.
+We had previously some error cases where the thumbnail generated on audio files were empty.

 The thumbnail is now correctly generated for Audio documents.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30312](https://jira.nuxeo.com/browse/NXP-30312)

-### Libreoffice 5.3.6.1 hangs on some HTML to PDF conversion
+### LibreOffice 5.3.6.1 Hangs on Some HTML to PDF Conversion

-The Nuxeo Platform docker images now uses LibreOffice 7.1.1 which fix the issue.
+The Nuxeo Platform docker images now use LibreOffice 7.1.1 which fix the issue.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30179](https://jira.nuxeo.com/browse/NXP-30179)

-### Nuxeo Enhanced Viewer - Security policy to filter annotations is not working
+### Nuxeo Enhanced Viewer - Security Policy to Filter Annotations Is Not Working

 Security policies are now taken into account by Annotations in Nuxeo Enhanced Viewer, so that you can now filter the annotations displayed on NEV based on the security policy definition.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30238](https://jira.nuxeo.com/browse/NXP-30238)

-### LiveConnect - Fix upload of a Google Drive shared file
+### Live Connect - Fix Upload of a Google Drive Shared File

 Files shared among Google Drive accounts are correctly uploaded with LiveConnect.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30241](https://jira.nuxeo.com/browse/NXP-30241)

-# Learn more
+# Learn More

 [More information about released changes and fixed bugs](https://jira.nuxeo.com/secure/ReleaseNote.jspa?projectId=10011&version=21177) is available in our bug tracking tool.